openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

    -14

-   * added support for signed and encrypted authorization responses based on JARM
+   * added support for signed and encrypted Authorization Responses based on JARM
-   * clarified response encoding for authorization responses
+   * clarified response encoding for Authorization Responses
-   * moved invocation/just-in-time client metadata exchange/AS Discovery sections from siopv2 to openid4vp
+   * moved invocation/just-in-time Client metadata exchange/AS Discovery sections from siopv2 to openid4vp

    -13